rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 ### Main Page

-1. **Header** (`<header>` only contains logo and navigation bar)
+1. **Header** (`<header>` contains only the logo and navigation bar)

 - The logo is nailed closer to the top of the page.
 - Padding to the left of the logo and to the right of the navigation menu must be hardcoded, as in the `768px` layout.
-- You don't need to make the header sticky.
-Those, when scrolling, it remains in its position.
+- There is no need to make the header "sticky".
+It means that when scrolling, it remains in its position.

 2. **Not only** section

-- The title with the text "Not only people need a house" should be positioned as indicated on the layout.
-Those, line wrapping must match the layout.
-To do this, you can make an additional wrapper, which is centered relative to the main blocks.
+- The title with the text "Not only people need a house" should be positioned as indicated on the layout, i.e. the line wrapping must match the layout.
+To do so, you can make an additional wrapper, which is centered relative to the main blocks.
 Only indentation can be `responsive`, but the indentation on the left must match the indentation of the next block of text.
 - The block with the text "We offer to give..." should be centered with equal margins on the edges.
 Block with text and padding can be `responsive`.
 - The "Make a Friend" button should be centered and rigidly sized like the `768px` layout.
 - The dog picture can be `responsive`, but the offset to the right must remain proportional, i.e. padding to the right margin can also be `responsive`.

 3. **About** section

-- The title with the text "About the shelter..." should be positioned as indicated on the layout.
-Those, line wrapping must match the layout.
-To do this, you can make an additional wrapper, which is centered relative to the main blocks.
+- The title with the text "About the shelter..." should be positioned as indicated on the layout, i.e. the line wrapping must match the layout.
+To do so, you can make an additional wrapper, which is centered relative to the main blocks.
 Only indentation can be `responsive`, but the indentation on the left must match the indentation of the next block of text.
 - Blocks with the text "Currently..." and "We feed our..." should be centered with equal margins on the edges.
 Block with text and padding can be `responsive`.
 - A picture of a cat and a dog, its indents can be `responsive`.
 The main thing is that the picture is centered.

 4. **Our Friends** section

-- The block header must be centered.
+- The header block must be centered.
 Block with text and padding can be `responsive`.
 - Instead of three blocks with pets, there should now be two.
 Pet blocks are rigidly sized, as in the `assets` layout.
 In this case, the indents between blocks, slider arrows or screen edges can be `responsive`.
 - The "Get to know the rest" button should be centered and rigidly sized like the `768px` layout.

 5. **Help** section

-- The block header must be centered.
+- The header block must be centered.
 Block with text and padding can be `responsive`.
-- Elements are arranged in a grid, 3 x 3.
-Either the grid increases in proportion to the size of the screen, or the indents between the elements and the edges of the screen can be made `responsive`.
+- Elements are arranged in a 3 x 3 grid.
+Either the grid increases in proportion to the size of the screen or the indents between the elements and the edges of the screen can be `responsive`.
 The grid structure should not change.

 6. **In addition** section

-- The block with the text "You can..." must be positioned as indicated on the layout.
-Those, line wrapping must match the layout.
-To do this, you can make an additional wrapper, which is centered relative to the main blocks.
+- The block with the text "You can..." must be positioned as indicated on the layout, i.e. line wrapping must match the layout.
+To do so, you can make an additional wrapper, which is centered relative to the main blocks.
 Only indentation can be `responsive`, but the indentation on the left must match the indentation of the next block of text.
-- The block with the text "Name of the bank..." should be located as indicated on the layout.
-To do this, you can make an additional wrapper, which is centered relative to the main blocks.
+- The block with the "Name of the bank..." text should be located as indicated on the layout.
+To do so, you can make an additional wrapper, which is centered relative to the main blocks.
 Only padding can be `responsive`, but the left padding must match the next button padding.
-- The button with the bank account number must be located as indicated on the layout and have a fixed size, as on the `768px` layout.
-To do this, you can make an additional wrapper, which is centered relative to the main blocks.
+- The button with the bank account number should be located as indicated on the layout and have a fixed size, as on the `768px` layout.
+To do so, you can make an additional wrapper, which is centered relative to the main blocks.
 Only indentation can be `responsive`, but the indentation on the left must match the indentation of the next block of text.
-- The block with the text "Legal information..." should be centered with equal margins on the edges.
+- The block with the "Legal information..." text should be centered with equal margins on the edges.
 Block with text and padding can be `responsive`.
 - Dog picture and padding can be `responsive`.
 The main thing is that the picture is centered.

 7. **Footer** (`<footer>` contains contacts, address and image):

 - There is a grid of two columns.
-Please note that the grid box itself must be centered.
-Those, the distance to the left of the first column is the same as the distance to the right of the second column.
+Please note that the grid block itself must be centered, i.e. the distance to the left of the first column is the same as the distance to the right of the second column.
 In this case, the columns themselves and indents can be `responsive`.
 - Dog picture and padding can be `responsive`.
 The main thing is that the picture is centered.

 ### Pets Page